WOWPASS vs NAMANE & Climate Card vs T-money, 2026 Guide

 T-money: The Reliable Classic

-๐Ÿ’ก Pro Tip: You can buy “Korea Tour Card” versions of T-money, which offer small discounts at attractions, but a standard T-money card from any convenience store works exactly the same for transport.
+💡 Pro Tip: You can buy “Korea Tour Card” versions of T-money, which offer small discounts at attractions, but a standard 3,000 KRW T-money card from any convenience store works exactly the same for transport.

 Climate Card (Tourist Pass): The Seoul Game Changer

-Launched in 2024, the Climate Card (Gihu Donghaeng) now offers short-term tourist passes.
+Launched with huge success, the Climate Card (기후동행카드) now offers expanded short-term tourist passes for 2026.
 It provides unlimited rides on Seoul subways and buses.
+You must purchase the physical card for 3,000 KRW and then load a pass.

 • 1-Day Pass: 5,000 KRW